mou-code/Smart-Retail-Checkout-System/README.md

 ### Screenshots and usage

-- Video Capturing Window
 This window captures live video of the products, providing users with a real-time view.
--

 The "Add" button allows users to add currently captured products to the receipt.
 This is a convenient feature for users to selectively include items they want.
--

 The receipt window displays a list of added products along with their names and prices.
 This gives users a clear overview of their selected items.

--
-- The ability to double-click on a product and change its amount is a useful feature.
+The ability to double-click on a product and change its amount is a useful feature.
 It allows users to customize the quantity of each product before finalizing the receipt.
--

 The "Print" feature is a valuable addition, enabling users to get a hard copy of their receipt for record-keeping or other purposes.
--

 The "Cancel" option provides an exit strategy for users who want to abort the current session without completing the transaction.
 It enhances the overall user experience by allowing flexibility.

 ![WhatsApp Image 2023-12-25 at 23 16 58_e3ec2bd1](https://github.com/mou-code/Smart-Retail-Checkout-System/assets/97397431/e6150301-29a2-4b76-bd84-40d3c38787e9)